dotnet-foundation/website/input/blog/posts/net-foundation-face-to-face-questions.md

 We're using this method to gather the questions that are most important to the community.
 This will become the list of questions from the community on the day of the Face-to-Face events.
 While we still will be monitoring the chat, we wanted a way for the community to help us field the right and most important questions.
 Please help us do that.

-Don't forget to join us for the Face-to-Face meeting which you can join on YouTube:
+Don't forget to join us for the Face-to-Face meeting on October 27th, 2021.
+You can join on YouTube:

 - 12pm ET/9am PT/5pm GMT <br/>
    https://www.youtube.com/watch?v=zK-_Lq8d1h8